Dug-F/CookiesCookbook/README.md

 There are then some classes for reading recipe data from and writing it to a file:
 - an abstract base class RecipeStore which defines abstract Read and Write format method signatures
-- the RecipeStore base class also takes a StringTextualRepository object in the constructor, which handles the physical read from and writing to the file
+- the RecipeStore base class also takes a StringTextualRepository object in the constructor, which handles the physical reading from and writing to the file
 - a RecipeStoreJson class which inherits from RecipeStore and implements the Read and Write format methods for a JSON file store
 - a RecipeStoreText class which inherits from RecipeStore and implements the Read and Write format methods for a plain text file store

-It took a number of iterations to arrive at this design (which are discussed in the "What I Learned" section below, but this solution successfully implements:
+It took a number of iterations to arrive at this design (which are discussed in the "What I Learned" section below), but this solution successfully implements:
 - SOLID design principles:
   - a single responsibility for all classes (Single Respnsibility Principle)
   - the RecipeStore abstract class allows for other formatters to be created without modification to the existing classes, implementing the open/closed principle